Recently I have been struggling, how can I give each of my children their fair share of attention?

 I look at them and realise the struggle they must go through every day, knowing that their siblings need this extra attention, but not truly understanding why they don’t get it.

-I still remember vividly my daughter crying and saying, ‘why can’t I have a normal brother!’ and this broke my heart as I feel like I have failed not only her but her brother.
+I still remember vividly my daughter crying and saying, ‘Why can’t I have a normal brother?!’

 I make sure bedtimes we spend time one to one, where each child can tell me about their day, where they can show me what they made, where we can just snuggle on the sofa doing nothing but watching cartoons, if that’s all they want to do.